 So I’ve told myself I’m going to make the most of a miserable, wet day by indulging in one my favourite activities – making a list.

 I like lists.
-In fact, it’s probably fair to say that I love lists.
+In fact, it’s probably fair to say that I love them.
 A good list is a thing of great beauty.
 And I am clearly not alone in my appreciation of the list as an artform.
 In the 1970s, there was a book published called “The Book of Lists” which was, quite simply, a thick book containing lots of lists.
 It had an index – a list of lists if you like.
 It became a bestseller and spawned a sequel, “The Book of Lists 2”.

 So today I’m going to make a list of useful things I can do in a spare few minutes/hours/days.
 Then I can spend the next wet, miserable day editing it, prioritising items, planning how to do them.
 I can make further lists of all the steps I need to take to achieve each thing on the first list.
 I can makes lists of information I need, equipment I’ll use, the people who can help me.